 There remain two possible resolutions to fiscal stress.
 First, government could successfully persuade the public that future revenue and spending adjustments will occur.
 With fiscal policy taking care of itself, we return to the sanguine world in which central banks retain control of inflation.
 Numbers in table 1 underscore how large those adjustments must be.
-Economic theory tells us that those policies must also be credible to firmly anchor expectations on the necessary fiscal adjustments.
+Economic theory tells us that those policies must also be credible to firmly anchor expectations on the necessary fiscal adjustments, which is what is required for monetary policy to retain control of inflation as in the conventional paradigm.

 Because the first resolution is well understood, the paper focuses on a variety of alternative policy scenarios in which aspects of the second resolution-price-level changes induced by the fiscal theory-come into play.
 We focus on the fiscal theory because it seems to be poorly understood and quickly discarded by central bankers.
-For example, in their discussion of the implications of fiscal stress for central banks, Cecchetti, Mohanty, and Zampolli (2010, footnote 23) acknowledge the fiscal theory, but immediately dismiss it as "untested and controversial."
+For example, in their discussion of the implications of fiscal stress for central banks, Cecchetti, Mohanty, and Zampolli

+(2010, footnote 23) acknowledge the fiscal theory, but immediately dismiss it as "untested and controversial."
 As we point out below, the fiscal theory is no more or less "testable" than the quantity theory or its recent offspring, the new Keynesian/Taylor rule model of inflation.
-And it is "controversial," we believe, because it is relatively new and its implications and economic mechanisms have not yet been fully absorbed by monetary economists and policy makers.
+And it is "controversial," we believe, because it is relatively new, its implications are unsettling, and its economic mechanisms have not yet been fully absorbed by monetary economists and policy makers.